 Latest Covid-19 Tracker

-- Figure 1 provides R number estimates and the case rates per 100,000 population, for Bolton, Blackburn and Darwen, Bedford, Manchester and Liverpool, based on specimen date data series released on 15th June 2021.
+- Figure 1 provides R number estimates and the case rates per 100,000 population, for the nations of the UK and for English regions, based on specimen date data series released on 27th July 2021.
 We discard data for the last 3 days due to data revisions in that time window.
-The estimates reported are to be read in the context of the policy of increased testing in local authorities with relatively high case rates.

 Dr Craig Thamotheram